ksslahari/DriveX-AI/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Steps to create the development environment :
+1.Create the environment and install all the required softwares to do Python,work with Node.js,download Git and Virtual Studio.
+2. Setup the backend
+   a.
+Install all the dependencies.
+      Open VsCode and run
+      pip install fastapi uvicorn pandas openpyxl python-multipart openai
+   b.
+Create a folder and name it as main.py
+   c.
+Run the command using the following code.
+      uvicorn main:app --reload
+   d.
+Your application(server) will be running in http://localhost:8000/docs
+      #http protocol runs on port 8000
+3.Create the front end
+  a.
+Create Next.js app
+  b.
+Replace the content in index.js
+  c.
+Run the front end
+     npm run dev
+  d.
+Your application runs on http://localhost:3000